Background GradientBackground Gradient

 Despite its UI prowess, AgentKit's underlying architecture presents several hurdles that can increase development overhead.

-1. Rigid, Sequential Routing
+1. Rigid, Sequential Routing for subagents and chat widgets

 4. Ecosystem & Vendor Lock-In

-5. Limited Code to UI Interoperability
+5. No Code to UI Interoperability

 n8n: The Open-Source Automation Powerhouse